Independente Futebol Clube

 Independente Futebol Clube, more commonly referred to as Independente de Limeira, is a Brazilian football club based in Limeira, São Paulo.
 The team compete in Campeonato Paulista Segunda Divisão, the fourth tier of the São Paulo state football league.

-The club as known as Independente Futebol Sociedade Civil LTDA

 History

 Independente Futebol Clube was founded on January 19, 1944.

 The supporters of Independente lived a historic day on Wednesday night.
 In the fifth round of the decisive quadrangular of the A3 Series, the modest team beat traditional rivals Inter de Limeira, champions of São Paulo in 86, 3-1 at Estádio Pradão and secured access to the A2 Series.